openwms/org.openwms.tms.routing.lib/README.md

 ```

 Notice that the flow and the expressions are modelled in Activiti
-Model Explorer.
+Model Explorer rather than in XML.

 ## Benefits

 Why did we choose BPMN and Activiti?
-From our project experience so far,
+From the project experience we have,
 we think that it is important that project consultants as well as
-business persons should define the project specific part in BPMN and not
+business people should realize the project specific parts in BPMN and not
-inside code.
-An engineer has usually built a library with business
+in code.
+Usually after doing several projects an engineer has a library
-functions over the years and can just plug them together in some kind
+of business functions and can just plug them together in some kind of
-of flow - we've misused BPMN for that.
+flow - we've misused the concept of BPMN for that.

 ## Features